Lalith-Dev22/Profile-Portfolio/DEPLOYMENT_CHECKLIST.md

 ✅ Updated Vite to resolve Node.js compatibility issues ✅ Removed unused "code" package to resolve hoek vulnerability ✅ Fixed all remaining security vulnerabilities
+✅ Removed platform-specific rollup dependencies to fix Vercel deployment error ✅ Fixed gradient syntax warnings in CSS files
+✅ Fixed Tailwind CSS config require error by converting to JavaScript

+## Explanation of Rollup Fix
+The error "Cannot find module @rollup/rollup-linux-x64-gnu" occurred because we were explicitly specifying platform-specific rollup dependencies in the overrides section.
+These dependencies are optional and may not be available in all environments, particularly in Vercel's build environment.

+By removing the platform-specific rollup dependencies (`@rollup/rollup-linux-x64-gnu`, `@rollup/rollup-win32-x64-msvc`, `@rollup/rollup-darwin-x64`) from the overrides section, we allow npm to automatically select the appropriate native module for the deployment environment, resolving the error.

+## Explanation of Gradient Fix
+Updated radial gradient syntax from the outdated format to the modern format:
+- Before: `radial-gradient(var(--tw-gradient-stops))`
+- After: `radial-gradient(circle at center, var(--tw-gradient-stops))`

+This resolves the warning during the build process while maintaining the same visual appearance.

+## Explanation of Tailwind Config Fix
+Converted tailwind.config.ts to tailwind.config.js to resolve TypeScript require errors:
+- Changed file extension from .ts to .js
+- Updated to use CommonJS module syntax with module.exports
+- This resolves the "require is not defined" error in TypeScript context